pfillima/fa18-516-06/paper/paper.md

 The Azure SQL Data Warehouse is a cloud-based, data warehouse that uses massive parallel processing for use with querying large amounts of data.
 The Azure SQL Data Warehouse uses Azure virtual machines for the compute nodes and Azure page blobs for storage.
 This separation allows for scalability for compute and storage independently [fa18-516-06-AzureSQLDataWarehouse1].

 One of strengths of Azure SQL Data Warehouse is its ability to ingest modern data sources, for example datalakes and Hadoop as shown in the figure below.
 With the ability of using Polybase, a user can query non-relation as well as relation data sources that are stored in Azure SQL Data Warehouse [fa18-516-06-AzureSQLDataWarehouse2].
+Various Azure services can be used having the Azure SQL Data Warehouse as a source, including Azure Analysis Services, other Azure SQL Data Warehouses, and Azure SQL Databases.

 ![alt text](https://github.com/cloudmesh-community/fa18-516-06/blob/master/paper/Azure_SQLDW1.jpg)

 [fa18-516-06-AzureSQLDataWarehouse3]